WE OFFER FREE ESTIMATES

 Dahoon & American Holly, Japanese Blueberry trees, Little gem Magnolia and wax myrtle are just a few.

 It is best to trim Crape myrtles in Late Winter or Early spring while the tree is dormant.

-I would have to say the best tip I would give a soon-to-be gardener is do your homework, learn your favorite styles, and walk through a nursery.
-Then search web sites to find out what inspires you & makes you want to sit & relax in that space.
+I would have to say the best tip I would give a soon-to-be gardener is to do your homework, learn your favorite styles, and walk through a nursery.
+Then search websites to find out what inspires you & makes you want to sit & relax in that space.
 Then it’s just about applying that feeling to your home.
 Once a plan is in place, learn from your landscaper about what to expect from your new space, and learn the best way to care for it.
 Make sure the landscape you have invested in works for you.
 This will ensure your short & long-term happiness.

 I live in Vero Beach, FL.
 When is the best time to plant?

 Living in Florida, we are blessed.
 Usually, any month of the year is a great time to plant, although due to the recent frosts, the best time to install your new landscaping is Late March to early July.
 The intense heat of August tends to make the plants & trees shock a bit & of course, we are always on the lookout for those bad storms.
 Best not to subject a newly rooted tree to any heavy winds & rain.

 When do I prune my plants?
 I hate to trim my plants back but if I don’t they get all woody at the base and overgrown.